Macau, a one-of-a-kind tourist destination

 Turbojet or Cotai Water Jet

-High speed ferry services take passengers to Macau from Hong Kong Island, Kowloon and New Territories, as well as Nansha and Shekou in China.The journey takes approximately 60 minutes.
-There are also Airport Routes that link Macau with the international airports in Hong Kong and Shenzhen, China.
+High-speed ferry services take passengers to Macau from Hong Kong Island, Kowloon and the New Territories, as well as Nansha and Shekou on the Chinese Mainland.
+The journey takes approximately 60 minutes.
+There are also airport routes that link Macau with the international airports in Hong Kong and Shenzhen, China.

 For more info, visit TurboJET or Cotai Water Jet website